Week A

 Should my child have earphones/headphones?

 Yes.
-Students should bring to school ear/headphones which can be connected to their device to allow them to access audio and video resources.
+Students should bring to school earphones/headphones which can be connected to their device to allow them to access audio and video resources.
 These should be connected via a lead rather than bluetooth.

 Will these devices replace exercise books?